 The Dietitian currently visits GP clinics in Goomalling, York (Diabetic patients), Beverley, Narembeen and Quairading.

-From September 2010, the Wheatbelt GP Network is offering a private service in Northam.
+The Wheatbelt GP Network also offers a private service in Northam.
 Patients can access the service privately paying a fee for the consultation or through Medicare with a Team Care Arrangement / EPC Referral from their GP.
-Contact the Dietitian by phone (08) 9621 1530 or email firstname.lastname@example.org for more information.
+Contact the Dietitian by phone (08) 9621 1530 or email email@example.com for more information.

 The Network aims to fill gaps in services offered throughout the region and has worked with WA Country Health Service - Wheatbelt to identify the best method of delivery services.